dustinpfister/blog_posts/_posts/threejs-box-helper.md

 loop();
 ```

-## 5 - using the set from object method as a way to update the box helper
+## 5 - Using the set from object method as a way to update the box helper

 In one above example I fixed issues that have to do with updating an object by making the box helper a child of the object to which I want to use the box helper with.
 Although this might work okay in most situations maybe the best way to go about handling this sort of thing would be to use the set from object method of the box helper class.
 This way I can just call this method each time I update an object, and I do not have to make the helper a child of the object when doing this.
 Also if I want to I can change what object I am using the helper with all together.